-Yeah! sometimes you will face with a sarcastic critics in your early works, that’s okay! just be clever to separate between people who criticize you in purpose to lift you up and just to make you down.
+Yeah! sometimes you will face with sarcastic critics in your early works, that’s okay! just be clever to separate between people who criticize you in purpose to lift you up and just to take you down.

 Just ignore the destructive peoples, but remember that not all sarcastic critics are destructive.

-So! have a faith in your self, believe that you can, believe that all the effort is worth it in the end.
+So! have faith in your self, believe that you can believe that all the effort is worth it in the end.

-In art or any kind profession, talent is become a cliches things without a hard works, passion, persistence and patience.
+In art or any kind of profession, talent has become a cliches things without hard work, passion, persistence, and patience.

-Talking about ‘self taught’ I think there is no one actually can really learn something by their ‘self taught’.
-Because in fact, you still need to learn from others experience to become a self taught.
+Talking about ‘self-taught’ I think there is no one actually can really learn something by their ‘self-taught’.
+Because in fact, you still need to learn from others’ experiences to become self-taught.

 So in art or any field of profession, self-taught is just an idiom.
 That’s my opinion.